9diov/slides/PITCHME.md

 ## Problems

 * Need to create a new worker class for new use case
-* Manually store the result in cache
-* Manually polling and retrieving data from cache
 * Sidekiq's advanced queue management is limited: no deduplication, no custom retry, no queue limit, etc.
 ---
 ## How about this?